JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

     Make sure you're not using one of the [schemes reserved by Windows](https://learn.microsoft.com/en-us/windows/apps/develop/launch/reserved-uri-scheme-names#reserved-uri-scheme-names).

-## Assign deep links to composables
+## Assign deep links to destinations

-A composable that is declared as a part of a navigation graph has an optional `deepLinks` parameter which can hold the list of corresponding `NavDeepLink` objects.
+A destination declared as a part of a navigation graph has an optional `deepLinks` parameter which can hold the list of corresponding `NavDeepLink` objects.
 Each `NavDeeplink` describes a URI pattern that should start the composable – you can define multiple URI patterns to lead to the same screen.